Frequently asked questions

 A. Although Artists from outside England are not specifically excluded from applying, AA2A has been set up to suit artists living near the college they are applying to.
 Also, there is no money or help available for travel from abroad, Visas, accommodation or living costs, making it impractical for most artists from abroad to apply

 A. No. The scheme is for professional artists to develop their work not for students as there is no teaching or training provided

 Q. I have a disability - is there a financial help ?

-A. If you have financial needs directly as a result of your disability, AA2A has a small budget which can be used to help.
+A. If you have financial needs directly as a result of your disability, AA2A has a small budget which can be used to help with some of the additional costs associated your placement.
 We would suggest that applicants first ask the institution what practical help they can offer and then apply to us using the online Support Fund form.
 If applying for costs associated with a disability there is not a maximum claim.
 In the past we have paid for a support worker for an artist with cerebral palsy, a communicator for a deaf artist, taxis for a wheelchair user etc.

 Q. Who do I contact to find out if the facilities are accessible ?